Stop acquiring new debt

 Make a list of every outstanding debt and add up what you owe along with their interest rates and any possible penalties you might have to pay.

-I know this might be a daunting thing to do, but without having an exact clue of your situation, it’s not even going to be possible to pay the debt off especially on a low income.
+This might be a daunting thing to do, but without having an exact clue of your situation, it’s not going to be possible to pay the debt off, especially on a low income.

 Step 3: Create a budget

-A budget allows you see where your income is coming from and where it’s going.
-Write down all your sources of income and your expenses.
-I know, it’s not fun.. but it has to be done.
+A budget allows you to see where your income is coming from and going to.
+Write down all your sources of income along with your expenses.
+It’s not fun.. but it has to be done.

 After getting your income and expenses figured out, subtract the difference between the two.